 Think About People's Basic Needs

-In the case of a disaster, you won't want to trade ultra-valuable items already in your possession and necessary to the survival of oneself and immediate family.
-These items include bottled water, food, and prescription medication.
+In the case of a disaster, you won't want to trade ultra-valuable items already in your possession and necessary to the survival of yourself and your immediate family.
+These items include bottled water, food and prescription medication.
 However, when you are the one lacking such crucial supplies, you may be able to barter for them with somebody who has extra to spare.

-The following items can be gotten cheaply before a disaster and should be useful to other survivors dealing with common problems such as no electricity, empty shop shelves, and cravings that need satisfying.
+The following items can be acquired cheaply before a disaster and should be useful to other survivors dealing with common problems such as lack of electricity, empty shop shelves and cravings that need satisfying.

-You can also stock up on candles, lighters, fire starter bricks, charcoal, and lighter fluid.
+You can also stock up on candles, lighters, fire starter bricks, charcoal and lighter fluid.
 Most, if not all, will quickly disappear off the shelves when something bad goes down.
-For now, stock up by adding one box every time you go to the store for groceries or just milk.
+For now, stock up by adding one box every time you go to the store for groceries or milk.

 2. Pain Medication

 Aim for the foil-sealed, over-the-counter type.
 Tablets containing aspirin and paracetamol are two good choices because they don't need a prescription.
 You could also stock up on pediatric painkillers that also help with fever.
 There are affordable options at pharmacies, so this currency won't slaughter your piggy bank.

 Painkillers are likely to be among the most sought-after items after a disaster.
 When everything goes to hell in a handbasket, people get hurt.
 Aspirin and paracetamol might not be as powerful as other options, but they can still bring relief when nothing stronger is available.
 They are cheap and readily available for stockpiling.

 Sugar is addictive.
 When the substance is suddenly not available, withdrawal symptoms can include headaches and irritability.
 The sweet crystals might not be high on the post-disaster priority list but might be welcome during a stressful time.
 Many people have developed a sweet tooth and crave sugar.
 Others might “buy” it from you to spoil their kids during this difficult time.